fomightez/rayshader-binder/README.md

 This repository is set up to make use of the binder service offered by [MyBinder.org](https://mybinder.org/).
 See their site for more information about Binder.

-HAd to update dependencies in 2020 as seems rayshader now dependent on terrainmeshr and rayimage.
+Updated dependencies in 2020 as seems rayshader now dependent on terrainmeshr and rayimage.

 ## Advanced Users